 Before you gamble:

-- Decide what money remains available for gambling
+- Allocate a percentage of the money remains available for gambling

-Most UK gambling sites allow you to set deposit limits, loss limits, and session limits.
+The UKGC have made it mandatory for UK gambling sites to allow you to set deposit limits, loss limits, and session limits.
+These systems are there to help maintain reasonable levels of gambling.

-Chasing losses often leads to larger problems.
-Avoid increasing stakes to recover money.
+Chasing losses often leads to larger financial problems and you should avoid increasing stakes to try to recover money.

 Large or sudden increases in spending can also trigger source of funds checks, required under UKGC rules.
-These checks may restrict or suspend accounts.
+While these checks take place you may have a restriction or suspension placed on your accounts.

 Limit Your Gambling Time